To add Two-Factor authentication you need to be logged in to your account.

-I don’t remember if I created a login using a social account?
+I don’t remember if I created a login using a social account.

 If you created your account using your Facebook account you should keep on using this, but in case you’ve forgotten and you create a new login using for example username and password we link both logins to the same account.
-This way it does not matter if you log in using Facebook or username and password, cause it’s one and the same account you’re accessing.
+This way it does not matter if you log in using Facebook or a username and password, cause it’s one and the same account you’re accessing.